SCU-An-Group/Wrapped-rib-Antenna/README.md

-Created by Shiran Zhu and Ruiwen Guo under the supervision of Associate Prof. Ning An (anning@scu.edu.cn)
+Created by Shiran Zhu and Ruiwen Guo under the supervision of Associate Prof. Dr. Ning An (anning@scu.edu.cn)

 June, 2025